 All of their eco friendly plus size clothing is beautifully created and super affordable and carries a wide range of men's and women's clothing.
 I simply love the dresses, there are so many to choose from.
 The dress that's pictured above is made from Tencel and Organic cotton, it's perfect for wedding season and goes up to an XL.
 Which is good, but not perfect.

 Now let's talk about how they ship to you.
 It's an incredible example of how easy it is to do.
 When you checkout you have the option to choose the "Reusable Shipper", this is a rescuable package made from old billboards that you can return (they include a pre-paid shipping label).

-This ethical plus size clothing brand from Aussie brand is designed for modern urban living, Hope & Harvest manufacture intelligent and well-crafted pieces for women in sizes 12-26.
+This ethical plus size clothing brand from the Aussie brand is designed for modern urban living, Hope & Harvest manufactures intelligent and well-crafted pieces for women in sizes 12-26.